Your LinkedIn headline is one of the most important parts of your profile, yet, you’ve left it up to LinkedIn. Today, go

 You probably didn’t even know you could edit your headline.
 By default, LinkedIn uses your most recent job title and employer.
 I guess that’s better than nothing…maybe.

 Before you save your changes, do you want everyone you are connected to on LinkedIn to get notified of your changes?
 If you are actively job seeking/unemployed, then your answer is probably yes.
-If you are in covert job search, the answer might be no.
+If you are in a covert job search, the answer might be no.

 You can change your privacy settings.
 Look for Turn on/off your activity broadcasts.